New Moon on

 Moon before ascending node

-12 days after descending node on 11 July 2036 at 00:53 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 24 July 2036 at 11:36 in ♌ Leo.
+12 days after descending node on 11 July 2036 at 00:53 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 24 July 2036 at 11:36 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 22 July 2036 at 00:37 in ♋ Cancer when the Moon has reached North declination of ∠19.877°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-19.865° at the point of next southern standstill on 4 August 2036 at 03:31 in ♑ Capricorn.
+1 day since the last northern standstill on 22 July 2036 at 00:37 in ♋ Cancer when the Moon has reached North declination of ∠19.877° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-19.865° at the point of next southern standstill on 4 August 2036 at 03:31 in ♑ Capricorn.

 Sun-Moon-Earth syzygy